JesperLekland/react-native-svg-charts/README.md

 ### StackedAreaChart

 Very similar to an area chart but with multiple sets of data stacked together.
-Notice that the `dataPoints` prop has changed to `data` and have a different signature.
 We suggest that you read up on [d3 stacks](https://github.com/d3/d3-shape#stacks) in order to better understand this chart and its props
 See [Area stack chart with Y axis](https://github.com/JesperLekland/react-native-svg-charts-examples/blob/master/storybook/stories/area-stack/with-y-axis.js) to see how to use a YAxis with this component
+Use the `svgs` prop to pass in `react-native-svg` compliant props to each area.

 ![Stacked area chart](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/area-stack.png)